nikolasbasler/BPhage/README.md

         - Predicted functions at: `output/annotation/phold_compare_bphage_and_others`
         - Additional files in this output folder with the original, long contig names: `output/annotation/phold_compare_bphage_and_others/*_long_names.*`
         - Ciros plots of all contigs, except a few very short ones that crashed `phold plot`: `output/annotation/plots_phold_compare_bphage_and_others` (using original, long contig names).
 - `amg_phold_compare_with_temp_files.slrm`: Re-run phold on PAPS reductase genes and keep temp files to retreive more than just the top foldseek his.
+You could already run `phold --keep_tmp_files` in the first run but that would produce a very large and mostly unneeded output.
     - Requires:
         - Putative AMG CDSs: `data/AMG_CDSs.tsv`
         - Python script to filter down `.gbk` files: `grep_gbk.py` (called from within the script)